- What is a foundation course?

 University foundation programs provide additional preparation for young people in terms of academic understanding and knowledge, essentially offering a fast-track route to undergraduate degree studies.
 For international students who would like to start a degree in the UK, taking on a foundation course at a British university or college may be necessary. 🏫

 However, foundation courses aren’t just for internationals hoping to secure a place at a UK undergraduate course.
-Studying foundation courses at university is also relevant to teenagers from the UK who didn’t achieve high enough results on their A-levels to gain entry to a degree at one of their desired universities.
+Studying foundation courses at university is also relevant to students from the UK who didn’t achieve high enough results on their A-levels to gain entry to a degree at one of their desired universities.

-While many school-leavers with sub-par grades will still be able to secure a spot at a college or university in the UK, taking on a foundation year will increase their chances of receiving offers from a better university.
+While many school-leavers with lower grades will still be able to secure a spot at a college or university in the UK, taking on a foundation year will increase their chances of receiving offers from a better university.
 This way, studying a foundation course is an investment, offering students access to a wider range of institutions and better job prospects after graduation. 👔

 You may be wondering, “what is a foundation degree worth?”.
 Well, foundation courses provide the necessary qualification to gain entry to a wide range of undergraduate degrees at universities and colleges around the UK.

 Foundation courses are different from foundation degrees which are standalone qualifications that take around 2 years, combining the development of workplace skills with academic learning.

 Foundation courses in universities are a great option for young people who require some extra preparation before taking on an undergraduate degree, whether you’re an international student for whom a foundation course is required or whether you’re a British student hoping to improve your academic output prior to taking on a degree.